Sebastiaan40/cyclops_paper/paper/draft.md

 how phasemapping can be used in a clinical setting.
 Researcher who are interested in testing these ideas, can have a look at our preregistration (LINK!!!).

+# Data availability

+- github: code + source code
+- zenodo: figures, simulation data, video
+- osf: preregistration

+Readers who would like to reproduce our results are referred to this GitHub repository (LINK!!!), which contains the used code and some further explanation.